 •Does anyone have extra film tickets they want to throw my way?
 I’ll even pay you back…

 There’s no time for a sit-down breakfast-—everyone’s at the movies.
 But there’s time for a quick bowl of Nutty Granola!

 Compared to the recipe in Chocolate Snowball, with the secret milk powder ingredient, this nutty granola is sweetened with apple juice and maple syrup, so it’s less sweet.
 The minute my girlfriend sent me the recipe, I glommed on.
 If “low-fat” bulk bin granola uses apple juice, why can’t I?
 (No worries about reduced fat here—all those nuts will keep us lubricated.
 It’s the sugar I am happy to lose.)

 Granola-head says bake until the oats are decently golden brown—beyond the anemic color of the granola in grocery store bulk bins.
 She also says feel free to skip the coconut/raisins and switch the nuts around, like sub pecans or sunflower nuts for walnuts and pumpkin seeds.

 I am grateful for girlfriends, movies and cashews.
 What are you grateful for today?
-I’d love to hear from you in the comments below.

 - 9 cups old-fashioned rolled oats